Skip to Main Content

 America History & Life: Good for historical topics; searches within journals that cover North American history.

-Bibliography of Indigenous Peoples of North America - Covers all aspects of Indigenous North American culture, history, and life, including multicultural relations, gaming, governance, legend, and literacy.
+Bibliography of Indigenous Peoples of North America - Covers aspects of Indigenous North American culture, history, and life.
 Be sure to limit to peer-reviewed.

 SocIndex: Good for topics with a sociological perspective, for example race, multiculturalism, etc.